mesosphere/dcos-commons/README.md

   helloworld:
     ...
 ```
-* Configured that we need atleast 2 instances of `helloworld` pod running at all times.
+* Configured that we need atleast `{{COUNT}}` instances of `helloworld` pod running at all times.
+Where `COUNT` is the environment variable that is injected into the scheduler process at launch via Marathon.
+It defaults to `1` for this example.
 * Defined a task specification for our `server` task using:

 ```yaml